 During the course of the pandemic, a number of different COVID-19 tests have been developed.
 These make use of a variety of different testing methods, have different levels of accuracy, and will provide results within different timeframes.
 Tests can broadly be divided into antigen tests, which detect whether an individual is currently infected with COVID-19, and antibody tests, which detect immunity from the virus.
 Here is some more information about different types of coronavirus tests.

-The limitations of this test are obvious; they need to be sent to a lab to be analysed, and they can return false negatives 30% of the time.
+Coming back, the limitations of this PCR test are obvious; they need to be sent to a lab to be analysed, and they can return false negatives 30% of the time.
 Sometimes, they can even provide false positives by detecting deactivated virus still present in the body of somebody who is immune.

 Over the course of the pandemic, the PCR testing process has been refined to a point where results can be obtained more quickly and false results can be identified more easily.